 People who are suitable for this job tends to like following set procedures and routines.
 They like working with data and details more than with ideas..

 They also like starting up and carrying out projects.
 They like leading people and making many decisions.
 Sometimes they require risk taking and often deal with business.

-Court Reporters job description, Court Reporters salary, Court Reporters information, what is the job of a Court Reporter like, pros and cons about Court Reporters, colleges and universities for Court Reporters, is Court Reporters the right career for me, Medium careers to get into, careers in Law and Legal
+Court Reporters job description, Court Reporters salary, Court Reporters information, what is the job of a Court Reporter like, pros and cons about Court Reporters, colleges and universities for Court Reporters, is Court Reporters the right career for me, careers in Law and Legal

 Caption Writer, Certified Shorthand Reporter (CSR), Chancery Clerk, Court Monitor, Court Recorder, Court Recording Monitor, Court Reporter, Court Stenographer, Court Transcriber, Data Transcriber